This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Energy savings: Sustained annual energy consumption reductions (1–3 percent).

-More efficient conventional vehicles and plug-in hybrid vehicles: Curbing growth in the road vehicle energy consumption is crucial to achieving CO2 emission reduction targets, as the transport sector is currently more than 90 percent reliant on fossil fuels.
+More efficient conventional vehicles and plug-in hybrid vehicles: Curbing growth in road vehicle energy consumption is crucial to achieving CO2 emission reduction targets, as the transport sector is currently more than 90 percent reliant on fossil fuels.
 Using electricity from renewable sources as the fuel for plug-in hybrid electric vehicles also helps to better integrate renewable energy into the grid.
 Plug-in hybrid vehicles will help electric companies handle the variability and limited predictability of wind power in a cost-effective way.

-Wind power: Denmark has significant experience with wind power, and has major wind resource endowments.
-Between 2010 and 2019 wind energy capacity increased by over 60 percent, largely due to expansion of offshore wind infrastructure.
+Wind power: Denmark has significant experience with wind power and has major wind resource endowments.
+Between 2010 and 2021, wind energy capacity increased by over 60 percent, largely due to the expansion of offshore wind infrastructure.
 Most future expansion is also likely to be offshore.
 The power transmission grid must be reinforced to meet the needs of future offshore wind power plants.
 Planning permission for new overhead lines can be hard to obtain due to opposition from local communities.
 Underground and undersea cabling are alternatives.

 Biomass: Biomass is used to heat buildings, to supply process heat for industry, and in CHP plants.
 Danish industry has a body of knowledge about the use of straw and wood pellets for CHP, making this technology attractive.
 The development of second-generation biofuel technologies could make biofuels a sensible choice for transport in the future.